mattermost/mattermost-handbook-1/source/people/hiring.md

 # Recruiting Process

 The following steps outline the recruiting process.
-At any point, the process may be discontinued if it's found the candidate is unlikely to be successful near and long term at Mattermost.
+At any point, the process with the candidate may be discontinued if it's found the candidate is unlikely to be successful near and long term at Mattermost.
+At this point, the recruiting team should be notified within 48 hours so the recruiting team can disposition the candidate.

 ### Posting Process